open-spaced-repetition/srs-benchmark/README.md

 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression.
 For further information, please refer to the [this paper](https://github.com/duolingo/halflife-regression).
 - Transformer: a type of neural network that has gained popularity in recent years due to its superior performance in natural language processing.
 ChatGPT is based on this architecture.
 Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.
 This algorithm does not predict the probability of recall natively; therefore, for the sake of the benchmark, the output was modified based on some assumptions about the forgetting curve.
+    - SM-2-short: a modified implementation that also uses same-day reviews.
 - NN-17: a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 It has a comparable number of parameters, and according to our estimates, it performs similarly to SM-17.
 - AVG: an "algorithm" that outputs a constant equal to the user's average retention.
 Has no practical applications and is intended only to serve as a baseline.